Title: Universal Clocks, Dozenal And Traditional

 Four more small bug fixes applied to the dozenal and decimal UTC clocks and the calculated data fields.
 Now the challenge is to find more bugs.
 I haven't been able to yet.

 What’s new here is not UTC but the ability to try different time bands, there being no reason to stick with the theoretical time zone equivalent of 1 hour (60 trices).
-Different offsets from Greenwich time (or Munich time if preferred) result from the choice of time band, and of course different distances to travel east or west to encounter the next band.
+Different offsets from Greenwich time (or Munich time if preferred) result from the choice of time band, and of course different distances to travel east or west to encounter the next band, which also depend on latitude.

 The question remains how UTC time bands, especially short ones, would affect and be used in daily life in many aspects.Using the clocksUsing UTC